 cd ~/ wagtail start myproject cd myproject pip3 install -r requirements.txt python3 manage.py migrate

-That should setup Wagtail environment.
-When you’re done, run the commands below to create Wagtail super user account. this account will be used to access Wagtail backend portal.
+That should set up the Wagtail environment.
+When you’re done, run the commands below to create Wagtail super user account. this account will be used to access the Wagtail backend portal.

 python3 manage.py createsuperuser